Stressssss…. We’ve all heard of it and we’ve all experienced it, but what is actually going on in our bodies when we feel “stressed”?

 The letters in HPA stand for:

-H - Hypothalamus - located in the brain, this organ is responsible for maintaining homeostasis (balance) within the body, governing things like body temperature, appetite, sleep cycles, circadian rhythms and energy levels.
+H - Hypothalamus - located in the brain, this organ is responsible for maintaining homeostasis (balance) within the body, governing things like body temperature, appetite, sleep cycles (read about why sleep is vital), circadian rhythms and energy levels.

 P - Pituitary - this gland is connected to the hypothalamus and serves as a link between the nervous and endocrine systems via that organ, working to balance the body’s hormonal levels among many other functions.